sciZer0/7/v/README.md

 <br><br>
 Some of the first names of such lists might be Anatoly Yakovenko and Fiatjaf, for example.
 </i>

+<h1>12 &nbsp Ideal Stablecoin</h1>

+From day one, the Vote blockchain has the ideal stablecoin, which is a really decentralized, permissionless, over-collateralized, ultra-stable and safe stablecoin — meaning, among other things, which never relies on banks and multisigs, and where a code bug can never result in losing funds of users.

+*A bit more detail on this below in the chapter called **About DeFi**.*

 <br><br><br>
 SOME OF MY THOUGHTS